FAQs

 When will the rhinos be returned to Africa?

-Our intention is to always return the animals to Africa when the situation permits.
+We intend to always return the animals to Africa when the situation permits.